Moving Body Arts' Intimacy Coordinators follow four main objectives of the role:

 We oversee consent and support the cast and crew during prep and shooting of intimacy scenes.
 We form a part of the production's overall duty of care.

-This also involves budgeting and purchase of any equipment and specific modesty garments for simulated sex and/or nudity scenes.
+We liaise with the artists, director and departments about their requirements.
+This also may involve consulting on, budgeting and purchasing equipment and specific modesty garments for simulated sex and/or nudity moments.

 COLLABORATION & INTIMACY CHOREOGRAPHY